-The solver detected the following cell contains an unsupported argument to a MATCH() function.
+The solver detected some cells contain unsupported arguments to MATCH() functions.
 The first and the second arguments providing the lookup value and the array must be constant numeric values or cells with constant numeric values, but cannot be a variable, an adjustable, or a random parameter.
-The Solver could anyway proceed by reading the displayed value in the spreadsheet cell.
+The Solver could anyway proceed by reading the displayed value in the spreadsheet cell (cell addresses listed in the list of unsupported functions at bottom of tab).